Principled Data Augmentation for Learning to Solve Quadratic Programming Problems

 \paragraph{Supervised learning} Given a training set and a set of augmentation methods, we dynamically generate additional training instances during optimization.
 We randomly apply a selected augmentation or a combination of augmentations at each iteration, and train the MPNN using the supervised loss on the predicted objective value.

 \paragraph{Contrastive pretraining} We perform self-supervised contrastive learning on the entire dataset without touching the solutions of the problems, using the NT-Xent loss~\citep{chen2020simple}.
-Specifically, for a mini-batch of $N$ data instances, we generate two augmented views of each data instance with the solution-independent transformations, resulting in $2N$ data instances.
+Specifically, for a mini-batch of $N$ data instances, we generate two augmented views of each instance using solution-independent transformations, resulting in $2N$ data instances.
 We consider the two views of the same instance $(i,j)$ as a positive pair, and the other $2(N-1)$ samples as negative.
-The similarity between embeddings is measured by $l_2$-normalized cosine similarity $\mathsf{sim}(\vec{u},\vec{v}) \coloneq \frac{\vec{u}\trans\vec{v}}{\lVert \vec{u} \rVert \lVert \vec{v} \rVert}$.
+The similarity between embeddings is measured by $2$-norm-normalized cosine similarity $\mathsf{sim}(\vec{u},\vec{v}) \coloneq \frac{\vec{u}\trans\vec{v}}{\lVert \vec{u} \rVert \lVert \vec{v} \rVert}$.
 For each instance $i$ and its positive sample $j$, we have the NT-Xent loss on the pooled representations $\vec{z}_i, \vec{z}_j$ from \cref{eq:MPNN_pred} as

-where $\tau$ is a temperature hyperparameter.
+where $\tau > 0$ is a temperature hyperparameter.